 My first priority in writing this review was to determine which currently available 10 stop ND filter is the best.
 While it would be nice to simply pick the brand filter you want or the model with the lowest price, like everything else photographic, there is a lot more to filter selection than brand and price.
 Even when selecting a filter designed to prevent light from entering it.

 The reason I am just-now adding a black filter to my kit is because of a color shift problem they seemingly all have had.
-I simply didn't want to deal with the post-processing challenge of removing the strong red or blue color cast generally delivered by these filters.
+I simply didn't want to deal with the post-processing challenge of removing the strong red or blue color cast so often delivered by these filters.

 It was the announcement of the Hoya PROND neutral density filter line that caught my attention and added a line item on my to-review list.
 Hoya stated in their announcement that the "Metallic ACCU-ND coating on the PROND filters does not color shift as you move from one density to the next, a common problem with other series of neutral density filters."
 While this statement does not directly say that there is no color cast with the PROND filters, going from a 2-stop ND to a 10-Stop ND without color shift basically says to me that there is no color shift with the 10-stop filter.

 With the Hoya PROND filters now available, I rounded up 4 additional filters to use for a comparison.
+A sixth filter was added at a later point in time.
 Here is the full list:

 I chose an 82mm thread size to match the lenses I most wanted to use the filter on – all wide angle lenses.
 In addition, I can use a step-up adapter ring to use this filter on smaller filter thread diameter lenses (though perhaps without a lens hood).
 The downside to the 82mm model is the increased size and cost.

 With filters in hand, let the testing begin.
 If you would rather skip the tests and details, jump down to the 10-Stop ND Filter Results Summary.